libktx/ktx/assets-async/README.md

 *Synchronous loading* | **Supported.** `loadSync` blocks the current thread until a selected asset is loaded.
 A blocking coroutine can also be launched to load selected assets eagerly, but it cannot block the rendering thread or loader threads to work correctly. | **Limited.** `finishLoading` method can be used to block the thread until the asset is loaded, but since it has no effect on loading order, it requires precise scheduling or it will block the thread until some or all unselected assets are loaded.
 *Thread safety* | **Excellent.** Uses [`ktx-async`](../async) threading model based on coroutines.
 Executes blocking IO operations in a separate coroutine context and - when necessary - finishes loading on the main rendering thread.
 Same asset - or assets with same dependencies - can be safely scheduled for loading by multiple coroutines concurrently.
 Multi-threaded coroutine context can be used for asynchronous loading, possibly achieving loading performance boost.
 Concurrent `AssetStorage` usage is tested extensively by unit tests. | **Good.** Achieved through synchronizing most methods, which unfortunately blocks the threads that use them.
 Thread blocking might affect application performance, especially since even the basic `get` method is synchronized.
 Some operations, such as `update` or `finishLoading`, must be called from specific threads (i.e. rendering thread).
 *Concurrency* | **Supported.** Multiple asset loading coroutines can be launched in parallel.
 Coroutine context used for asynchronous loading can have multiple threads that will be used concurrently. | **Limited.** `update()` loads assets one by one. `AsyncExecutor` with only a single thread is used internally by the `AssetManager`.
 To utilize multiple threads for loading, one must use multiple manager instances.
-*Loading order* | **Controlled by the user.** With suspending `load`, synchronous `loadSync` and `Deferred`-returning `loadAsync`, the user can have full control over asset loading order.
+*Loading order* | **Controlled by the user.** With suspending `load`, synchronous `loadSync` and `Deferred`-returning `loadAsync`, the user can have full control over asset loading order and parallelization.
 Selected assets can be loaded one after another within a single coroutine or in parallel with multiple coroutines, depending on the need. | **Unpredictable.** If multiple assets are scheduled at once, it is difficult to reason about their loading order. `finishLoading` has no effect on loading order and instead blocks the thread until the selected asset is loaded.
 *Exceptions* | **Customized.** All expected issues are given separate exception classes with common root type for easier handling.
 Each loading issue can be handled differently. | **Generic.** Throws either `GdxRuntimeException` or a built-in Java runtime exception.
 Specific issues are difficult to handle separately.
 *Error handling* | **Build-in language syntax.** A regular try-catch block within coroutine body can be used to handle asynchronous loading errors.
 Provides a clean way to handle exceptions thrown by each asset separately. | **Via listener.** One can register a global error handling listener that will be notified if a loading exception is thrown.
 Flow of the application is undisturbed, which makes it difficult to handle exceptions of specific assets.
 *File name collisions* | **Multiple assets of different types can be loaded from same path.** For example, you can load both a `Texture` and a `Pixmap` from the same PNG file. | **File paths act as unique identifiers.** `AssetManager` cannot store multiple assets with the same path, even if they have different types.